jintobeans/nyt-ui/README.md

-# New York Times Bestsellers
+# New York Times Bestsellers Challenge

-A simple user interface for browsing overviews of the New York Times Bestsellers
+A 3-4 day challenge to build a simple user interface for browsing overviews of the New York Times Bestsellers

 ## Technologies Used: